-If making money online while you are sleeping is the millennial dream, affiliate marketing is perhaps one of the most legitimate and scalable ways to realize this dream.
+If making money online while you sleep is the millennial dream, affiliate marketing is perhaps one of the most legitimate and scalable ways to realize this dream.

 It is as close as it ever comes to the ideal make-money- online situation – you don’t have to have a product or build anything, except your audience base which you already kind of half have in the form of your social media followers.

 Considering that most of us today have a decent following on our social media handles and are familiar with basic methods to grow our following on social media, growing an audience base is not really that big of a deal.

 Marketing involves the activities carried out to promote the purchase of your goods or services.
 And when a third person or an affiliate (on the internet) carries out these activities for you, it is called affiliate marketing.

 The affiliates, sometimes called publishers, get a share of the profit the company makes on the sale as a commission, or an agreed-upon sum if the affiliate is paid for bringing in leads.

 In the latter case, the affiliate is paid when someone who lands on the company’s page through the affiliate link performs some action that qualifies them as a lead, eg. signing in or subscribing.